M.S. in Counseling Psychology (MSCP) Overview

 Put another way, our graduates help people—every day—lead happier, more fulfilling lives.

-We offer three concentrations: Marriage and Family Counseling, Mental Health Counseling and School Counseling.
+We offer three concentrations: Marriage and Family Therapy, Mental Health Counseling and School Counseling.

 Mental Health Counseling